Studies

 examples (note that the references cited by the authors are listed at

-the end of the papers).
+the end of their papers).

 CCO Ltd